FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Cancel=This is a generic word that appears in a wide variety of places and is used to cancel actions of all sorts.
 It is recommended to translate it according to whatever your operating system (e.g. Microsoft Windows) uses for your language.

 Time out=This is the condition of a game ending by time-out, which is when one player's clock runs out of time.
-This sentence appears in the list of games in the profile page and in the game screen.
+This sentence appears in the list of games in the profile page and in the game view.

 Draw offer sent=Informs that a draw offer has been sent.
 This is a system message that appears in the chat box.